mvaganov/CmdLineAsteroids/notes.md

 Choices about architecture design is one of those Invisible Wizard Problems.

 ### scene
-highlight 'S Single Responsiblity'
+highlight 'S Single Responsibility'

 ### voice
 Yes, each class should clearly do one thing.
 We want few mental burdens, and clear purpose at all times.
-However, my code already breaks the Single Responsiblity Principle:
+However, my code already breaks the Single Responsibility Principle:
 Breaking this rule is common for game programming because of how dynamic the game design process is.
 Games are constantly trying to be more fun, which is actually moving target.
 To rapidly find what is fun, code is inserted and removed often, to rapid-prototype new game mechanics.
 	Intense work pressure can push developers to cut corners with good programming habits, and leave such messy code in place if it is working.
 	The causes of this pressure are nuanced and interesting enough for another video, but I'll summarize my take on it: the games industry is a victim of it's own success, which makes most people expectations too high.
 That creates a lot of pressure to cut corners when it comes to disciplined development.
 At least one of my classes is already doing things that could be argued as extending into new functionality that should be in a different class.
 	`DrawBuffer` does more than simply manage a buffer.
 It has a partial class extension where scaled rendering code exists.
-The partial class extention was my own compromise on design quality, feeling pressure to release this tutorial sooner.
+The partial class extension was my own compromise on design quality, feeling pressure to release this tutorial sooner.
 The new game classes I'll write will also do a lot. `MobileCircle` will be used for asteroids and for ammo pickups, with no additional subclassing.
 	You'll see how I do that with metadata and lambda expressions.
 In general, I break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to read my code, and easier to think about.